aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Finding every structure in a group that contains a particular element and reporting its final energy is several filters and a projection, and the `QueryBuilder` expresses it in six lines.
 Adding a tool for each combination does not converge.

-So the agent now writes the Python ([#63](https://github.com/aiidateam/aiida-agents/pull/63)) and runs it before showing it to anyone ([#65](https://github.com/aiidateam/aiida-agents/pull/65)).
+So the agent now writes the Python ([aiida-agents#63](https://github.com/aiidateam/aiida-agents/pull/63)) and runs it before showing it to anyone ([aiida-agents#65](https://github.com/aiidateam/aiida-agents/pull/65)).
 Code that raises comes back to the model as a traceback, and it fixes its own snippet rather than handing you one that does not work.

-Executing model-written Python against a research database needed more thought than the rest of the fortnight combined.
+Executing model-written Python against a research database needed more thought than the rest of these two weeks combined.
-The answer is that it runs against a second AiiDA profile pointing at the same database through a PostgreSQL role holding no write privilege ([#64](https://github.com/aiidateam/aiida-agents/pull/64)).
+The answer is that it runs against a second AiiDA profile pointing at the same database through a PostgreSQL role holding no write privilege ([aiida-agents#64](https://github.com/aiidateam/aiida-agents/pull/64)).
 A write is refused by PostgreSQL rather than caught by a check I wrote.
-While a scratch database would have been safer, it would have been useless, though, since it cannot answer any question worth asking.
+While a scratch database would have been safer, it would have been useless, since it cannot answer any question worth asking.

-There is a static guard on top of that, and I have been careful in the code and the decision record not to call it a sandbox.
+There is a static guard on top of that, and I have been careful not to present it as containment.
-Python cannot be contained in-process, and a guard that claimed otherwise would be believed.
+Python cannot be contained in-process, and a guard that claimed otherwise would be believed; what holds the line is the database role, which is why the decision record rejects a restricted interpreter outright.

 ### Where things stand

 The two agents became three, joined by a planner that decides which of them a request needs.
 Everything that writes to the database still stops and asks first, and that guarantee lives on the tool rather than in the prompt.

-Twelve pull requests merged over the fortnight, and the architecture is written down in an overview, an extension guide and eleven decision records ([#51](https://github.com/aiidateam/aiida-agents/pull/51)).
+The architecture is now written down in an overview, an extension guide, and eleven decision records, three of them added over these two weeks ([aiida-agents#51](https://github.com/aiidateam/aiida-agents/pull/51)).

 While the unit suite covers the plumbing thoroughly, it cannot tell me whether the planner routes a real question sensibly or whether a generated query returns what a researcher expected.
 In addition, tests that run the whole architecture for a real calculation from end to end are still missing.